riro16chacha/my-phase-one-project/note.md

-THIS note.md Contains my first code that did not work well.
+This note.md Contains my first code that did not work well.

 const apiUrl = "http://localhost:3000/Data"
 //the apiUrl contains the api containing the db.json data